 There are so many opportunities for adventure and outdoor activities on the Osa Peninsula that we had to make some hard decisions about which ones to choose to do.

-If you’re an adrenaline junkie you can choose to do things like rappelling down a waterfall or ziplining, while if you prefer to keep your feet on the ground you can opt for things like touring a cacao farm or hiking through the jungle to look for wildlife.
+If you’re an adrenaline junkie you can choose to do things like rappelling down a waterfall or ziplining, while if you prefer to keep your feet on the ground you can opt for things like trying Costa Rica chocolate at a cacao farm or hiking through the jungle to look for wildlife.
 And let’s not forget the abundant wildlife right on the Blue Osa property- you can see scarlet macaws flying overhead while you relax in the pool and hear howler monkeys all through the night.
 We also had the opportunity for a life-changing experience of working with a turtle conservation center to release just-hatched baby sea turtles back into the ocean as we happened to be there at just the right time of year.

 |Photo Credit: The Legendary Adventures of Anna|